-Diarrhea can form within minutes of eating ice cream if you have a milk allergy.
+Diarrhea can result within minutes of eating ice cream if you have a milk allergy.
 Milk allergies are one of the most common food allergies that primarily affects young children.
 An allergic reaction to milk is caused by an exaggerated immune system response to the presence of milk proteins.

 Irritable Bowel Syndrome

-Irritable bowel syndrome, or IBS, causes chronic diarrhea or constipation after eating certain foods.
-Dairy products are common food triggers for IBS symptoms.
-If you notice that you develop diarrhea after consistently after eating, talk with your doctor about being tested for IBS.
+Dairy products, such as ice cream, are common food triggers for IBS symptoms.
+If you notice that you develop diarrhea constantly after eating dairy products, talk with your doctor about being tested for IBS.